Student Organizations within Falk College

 With over 300 recognized student organizations, Syracuse University offers a wide variety of involvement opportunities.
-Falk College currently has student organizations within our Public Health and Nutrition Science & Dietetics programs as well as within our School of Social Work and within the Department of Sport Management.
+Falk College has many student organizations within our majors.
 Click on the tabs below to learn more about each opportunity.

 Peer Advising Program